katypool/kalatheme/README.txt

 ---------------------------
 Kalatheme is meant to be the base theme that is used to build more powerful subthemes.
 Subthemes inherit almost all of the propoerties of their base theme so you can reduce theme clutter and start on the 10th floor.
-Here is some documentation on creating a basic subtheme

 Luckily, Kalatheme features a pretty neat subtheme generation tool that will automatically set everything up for you and allow you to customize your